Senteris-Team/SentDiscordBot/README.md

 Soon:
 - !-AddWhiteChannel and !-DeleteWhiteChannel
-- !-ChangeVoiceCategoryName | Change the name of a category in which the voice channels will create
+- !-ChangeVoiceCategory | Change the name of a category in which the voice channels will create
 - !-ShowSettings
 - !-ChangePrefix
 - !-Mute  *username*  *time* *Unit* | example !-mute @User313#4584 313s